-This includes working for improvement in the conditions of women, children, youth, minorities, SC, ST, OBCs, differently abled persons and senior citizens.
-The actions suggested are introducing skill-based education and extra-curricular activities as a compulsory part of school curriculum to promote holistic growth of students and introducing new scholarship schemes to encourage girls’ education.
+This includes working for improvement in the conditions of women, children, youth, minorities, SC, ST, OBCs, differently-abled persons, and senior citizens.
+The actions suggested are introducing skill-based education and extra-curricular activities as a compulsory part of the school curriculum to promote the holistic growth of students and introducing new scholarship schemes to encourage girls’ education.

 Environment and Water Resources

 This suggests adopting sustainable practices and implementing steps to tackle city air pollution; revising policies regarding the felling of trees on private land.
 It aims to promote the judicious use of water resources by enhancing and implementing groundwater management techniques.